libsdl-org/sdlwiki/SDL2/SDL_DestroyTexture.md

 Passing NULL or an otherwise invalid texture will set the SDL error message to "Invalid texture".

-**WARNING**: Destroying a texture during the same frame in which it's being utilized flushes the GPU command queue, which is a very slow operation.
+Destroying a texture during the same frame in which it's being utilized flushes the GPU command queue, which is a very slow operation.
 If you want to destroy a texture that you created for a particular frame, consider calling this after SDL_RenderPresent().

 ## Version